opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - **Ease In / Ease Out**, for an interpolation starting slowly, getting faster, then getting slower again.

-If you want the interpolation to last more or less frames, you can insert frames, or cut them, and use the in-betweener again.
+If you want the interpolation to happen slower or faster, you can insert frames, or cut them, and use the in-betweener again.

 .. tip:: **To create in-between drawings:**